aprilnovak/nekRSDoc/source/input_files.rst

 ``.par`` and ``.udf``).
 A full simulation "case" consists of all of these files with a common prefix.
 For instance, in the ``nekRS/examples/eddyPeriodic`` directory, you will see files named ``eddy.par``, ``eddy.re2``, ``eddy.udf``, and ``eddy.oudf``, where ``eddy`` is referred to as the case "name."
-The only restrictions on the case name are
+The only restrictions on the case name are:

 1. It must be used as the prefix on all simulation files
 2. Typical restrictions for naming files for your operating system

+The scope of this page is merely to introduce the format and purpose of the four files needed to set up a nekRS simulation.
+Much more detailed instructions are provided on the :ref:`Detailed Usage <detailed>` page.

 Parameter File (.par)
 _____________________